Carmen J. Armenti: Political career

 Armenti entered politics as a city councilman for the North Ward in 1962.
 His successor, W. Oliver “Bucky” Leggett, recalled Armenti as "the champion of the working class” at the time.

 In 1966, Armenti was elected mayor over incumbent Arthur John Holland.
 During his tenure in office, Trenton was rocked by riots in the wake of the assassination of Martin Luther King Jr. that left one black youth shot dead by police.
 He was defeated by Holland in 1970.

-Armenti returned to politics as a Republican in 1972, running unsuccessfully for Mercer County Board of Chosen Freeholders.
-Nationally-syndicated columnist Joe Alsop cited Armenti's switch as symptomatic of a national shift among Catholic and ethnic white voters toward the Republican Party following the nomination of George McGovern.
+Armenti returned to politics as a Republican in 1972 to run unsuccessfully for Mercer County Board of Chosen Freeholders.
+Nationally-syndicated columnist Joe Alsop cited Armenti's switch as symptomatic of a national shift among Catholic and ethnic white voters toward Richard Nixon and the Republican Party following the nomination of George McGovern.

 In 1981, Armenti ran for the New Jersey State Senate to succeed Joseph Merlino, who retired to run for Governor of New Jersey.
 He was defeated by Gerald Stockman.